mriislam/orion-nexus/CENTOS9_DEPLOYMENT_GUIDE.md

-# Nexus Monitoring Portal - CentOS 9 Manual Deployment Guide
+# Orion Nexus - CentOS 9 Manual Deployment Guide

-This guide provides step-by-step instructions for manually deploying the Nexus Monitoring Portal on a CentOS 9 server.
+This guide provides step-by-step instructions for manually deploying the Orion Nexus Network Monitoring Portal on a CentOS 9 server using root user access and MongoDB Atlas.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)